yduartep/angular-multiversion-onedomain/README.md

 To manage this on dev environment I will create a manual redirection system to redirect every request when the route changes.
 On prod environment, I will configure a proxy server to serve the static content of every request from a different server.

 If my angular module and index.html file stays invariant, on prod environment I will have a problem.
-During the angularjs loading phase the application will try to load the **myApp.cats** module, this automatically will try to load the files **cats.js** and **cats.service.js** but from the `angular6` server as defined on the proxy server and you will have the following error:
+During the angularjs loading phase the application will try to load **myApp.cats** module.
+This module will try to load the files **cats.js** and **cats.service.js** but from the `angular6` server (as defined on the proxy server) and you will have the following error:

 ![Loading Error](https://github.com/yduartep/angular-multiversion-onedomain/blob/master/docs/Loading_Error.png)